Chart Color Schemes

 Tongala has seen population growth performance typically on par with national averages when looking at short and medium term trends

-The estimated population of Tongala as of February 2026 is around 2,040 people.
-This reflects an increase since the 2021 Census, which reported a population of 1,973 people.
-The increase of 67 people (3.4%) is inferred from AreaSearch's estimate of the resident population at 1,930 based on the latest ERP data release by the ABS in June 2024 and an additional 29 validated new addresses since the Census date.
-This results in a population density ratio of 18.2 persons per square kilometer.
-Tongala's growth rate exceeded that of its SA3 area, which was 1.5%, making it a growth leader in the region.
+As per ABS population updates and AreaSearch validation, the estimated population of Tongala as of Feb 2026 is around 2040.
+This figure reflects an increase of 67 people since the 2021 Census, which reported a population of 1973.
+The change is inferred from the resident population estimate of 1930 by AreaSearch following examination of the latest ERP data release by ABS (June 2024) and an additional 29 validated new addresses since the Census date.
+This level of population equates to a density ratio of 18.2 persons per square kilometer.
+Tongala's growth rate of 3.4% since the 2021 census exceeded the SA3 area's growth rate of 1.5%.
 Overseas migration was the primary driver of population gains during recent periods.

-AreaSearch is using ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered, they utilise VIC State Government's Regional/LGA projections from 2023 with adjustments made employing weighted aggregation methods to SA2 levels.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted using weighted aggregation methods to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Considering these projections, an above median population growth is projected nationally for non-metropolitan areas.
-The suburb of Tongala is expected to expand by 354 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 12.2% over the 17 years.
+Future population trends project an above median growth for national non-metropolitan areas, with the suburb of Tongala expected to grow by 340 persons to reach a total population of 2380 by 2041, reflecting an increase of 11.3% over the 17-year period.

 Frequently Asked Questions - Population